 Warning: This blog post contains images of dead animals which some viewers may find disturbing/offensive to their personal tastes, so if that’s not your cup of tea then I’d suggest reading no further.
-Those of you who don’t mind such images please free to continue and I hope you enjoy this little story of a lovely Czech tradition that myself and Sinead were honoured to attend.
+Those of you who don’t mind such images please free to continue and I hope you enjoy this little story of a lovely Czech tradition that I was honoured to attend.

 I’m a huge supporter of traditional customs and practices and I think it’s a shame when they are lost or pushed aside by modern conveniences and political correctness.
 For my final year thesis project I travelled around Ireland documenting traditional crafts and trades and it was fascinating journey full of interesting characters still holding on to their traditions in the face of “progress”.